imperva/terraform-provider-incapsula/website/docs/r/mtls_imperva_to_origin_certificate.html.markdown

 * `private_key` - (Optional) Your private key file in base64 format.
 Supported formats: PEM, DER.
 If PFX certificate is used, then this field can remain empty.
 * `passphrase` - (Optional) Your private key passphrase.
 Leave empty if the private key is not password protected.
 * `certificate_name` - (Optional) A descriptive name for your mTLS client certificate.
+* `account_id` - (Optional) Numeric identifier of the account to operate on.
+If not specified, operation will be performed on the account identified by the authentication parameters.

 * `input_hash` - (Optional) Currently ignored.
 If terraform plan flags this field as changed, it means that any of: `certificate`, `private_key`, or `passphrase` has changed.

 ## Attributes Reference